-At the end of 2021, WBMT had 21 Member Societies.
+At the end of 2022, WBMT had 21 Member Societies.
 Each Member Society reviewed and confirmed the individuals serving as their representatives on the Board on an annual basis.
 The Board meets annually in person, alternating between the February Transplantation and Cellular Therapy Meetings in the US and the March - April European Society of Blood and Marrow Transplantation Meeting in Europe.
 The Board generally holds additional teleconferences, (Appendix E), to remain informed and to handle issues arising between the in-person sessions.
 Email communication is utilized as necessary between these meetings.
 Meeting minutes are posted on a password-protected section of the WBMT collaboration website and are available on request.
-Due to the pandemic no inperson meetings were possible in 2021.
+Due to the COVID-19 pandemic no in-person WBMT Board meetings were possible in 2022.
 All meetings were video conferences.
 Therefore, the Bylaws of WBMT have been adjusted to accommodate video conferences.